roman-mueller/puppet-docs/source/background/ssl/https.markdown

 Large server-side HTTPS applications often need to be split into multiple semi-independent components or services, in order to accommodate better resiliency or performance.
 SSL is often the first component to go; even in cases where most of the application runs as a single process, SSL is computationally expensive enough to be worth splitting out.

-A single component that handles SSL in a service-oriented-architecture is called an _SSL terminating proxy._ SSL proxies work under basically the same requirements as the SSL component of a purely local application stack --- they must validate certificates and provide a secure channel, and they may need to publish connection and certificate information for use by other components of the stack.
+A single component that handles SSL in a service-oriented-architecture is called an _SSL terminating proxy._ SSL proxies work under basically the same requirements as the SSL component of a purely local application stack --- they must validate certificates and provide a secure channel, and they might need to publish connection and certificate information for use by other components of the stack.
 They also introduce one additional requirement: the network between the proxy and the application server must be very secure, as sensitive information will be passing along it in cleartext.

 [ssl_terminating_proxy]: ./images/ssl_terminating_proxy.png